Hilbert Scholarships & Institutional Grants

 - Additional Links

-- The $5,000 ANNUAL PRESIDENT'S SCHOLARSHIP is awarded by the Office of Admissions to ALL domestic and international first time college students who have achieved a scholastic average of 90 or higher in a college preparatory curriculum in high school.
-The scholarship is renewable on an annual basis if the student maintains a minimum 3.00 quality-point-average.
+- An $8,000 ANNUAL PRESIDENT'S SCHOLARSHIP, effective with the incoming class of the 2015-2016 academic year, is awarded by the Office of Admissions to a high school senior who has achieved a scholastic average of 90+ in a college preparatory curriculum in high school.
+The Scholarship is renewable on an annual basis if the student maintains a minimum 3.00 quality point average.

-- A $2,500 ANNUAL ACADEMIC EXCELLENCE SCHOLARSHIP is awarded by the Office of Admissions to ALL domestic and international first time college students who have achieved an academic average of 85 or higher in a Regent's-level course of study.
-The student must maintain a grade-point-average of 3.00 to continue to receive the scholarship.
+- A $4,000 ANNUAL ACADEMIC SCHOLARSHIP, effective with the incoming class of the 2015-2016 academic year, is awarded by the Office of Admissions to a high school senior who has achieved an academic average of 85+ in a Regent's level course of study.
+The student must maintain a grade point average of 3.00 to continue to receive this Scholarship.

 - A $1,250 ANNUAL DIVERSITY SCHOLARSHIP is awarded to full-time domestic and international students of diverse backgrounds attending college for the first time who have achieved a high school average of 80 or higher in a college preparatory curriculum.
 It is renewable if good academic status is maintained.
 This award can be combined with other merit-based scholarships.

-- A $1,500 ANNUAL CATHOLIC HIGH SCHOOL SCHOLARSHIP is awarded to ALL domestic and international first time college students who have attended a Catholic High School and have achieved a scholastic average of 80 or higher in a college preparatory curriculum in high school.
+- A $3,000 ANNUAL CATHOLIC HIGH SCHOOL SCHOLARSHIP, effective with the incoming class of the 2015-2016 academic year, are awarded to ALL high school senior(s) who have attended a Catholic High School and have achieved a scholastic average of 80 or higher in a college preparatory curriculum in high school.
 It is renewable if good academic status is maintained.

 - A $2,000 BOCES ARTICULATION SCHOLARSHIP is awarded to students who have completed a program pre-approved by Hilbert College.